Ander Gorostidi

-Ander Gorostidi García (born 23 February 1996) is a Spanish footballer who plays for AD Alcorcón as a central midfielder.
+Ander Gorostidi García (born 23 February 1996) is a Spanish footballer who plays as a central midfielder for Racing de Ferrol.

 Club career

 Gorostidi was born in San Sebastián, Gipuzkoa, Basque Country, and was a Real Sociedad youth graduate.
 In June 2014, he was promoted to farm team Berio FT in Tercera División, and made his senior debut during the season.

 On 3 June 2016, Gorostidi was promoted to the reserves in Segunda División B. On 19 January 2018, he renewed his contract with the Txuri-urdin until 2021.

 On 12 August 2020, Gorostidi signed a three-year deal with Segunda División side AD Alcorcón.
 He made his professional debut on 13 September, starting in a 0–0 away draw against CD Mirandés.

+On 28 July 2022, after Alkor's relegation, Gorostidi signed a two-year contract with Gimnàstic de Tarragona in Primera Federación.
+On 3 July 2025, he moved to fellow league team Racing de Ferrol.